-If you find out that a horse on your farm has strangles, then it is essential to keep it quarantined from the other horses to prevent the spread of strangles.
+If you find out that a horse on your farm has strangles, it is essential to keep it quarantined from the other horses to prevent the spread of Strangles.
 This is part two of “My Horse has Strangles.”
 I want to thank an anonymous person for their first-hand experience with strangles and all of the photos.
 This is their story.

 Example 2: Recently, a farm of forty-two horses came down with a strangles outbreak.
 Thirty-four horses unofficially came down with strangles.
 Six of the horses developed abscesses, and one horse had an autoimmune response.
 I say unofficially as we only tested the first two with symptoms and quarantined any others that came down with any symptoms.
 From our research, the bacteria can survive outside the host for up to 34 days in cold, wet, and humid conditions.
 We have been closed from any horses entering or leaving for roughly three months, and that seems pretty standard from other equine professionals I spoke with.

 Most of the horses had a few days of copious amounts of snot, but they would have a thin dribble for the most part.
 It would often look like they didn’t have any or minimal snot or symptoms until after they ate.
 Then they usually had much more significant amounts start flowing.
 The buckskin is what we generally saw during the day or before eating with the occasional flow.